-If a vacancy occurs in the office of mayor or councilman, the remaining members of the council, within 60 days after the vacancy occurs, shall fill the vacancy by appointment of some person to the office for the balance of the unexpired term or until the vacancy is filled by interim election and until the successor is elected and has qualified.
+If a vacancy occurs in the office of mayor or council member, the remaining members of the council, within 60 days after the vacancy occurs, shall fill the vacancy by appointment of some person to the office for the balance of the unexpired term or until the vacancy is filled by interim election and until the successor is elected and has qualified.
 (65 ILCS 5/3.1-10-50, 5-2-12(g))

-Whenever a vacancy occurs in the office of a trustee in any village, whether incorporated under a general or a special Act, the vacancy shall be filled for the remainder of the term as provided in 65 ILCS 5/3.1-10-50.
-During the period from the time that the vacancy occurs until a trustee is elected under this Section and has qualified, the vacancy may be filled by the appointment of a trustee by the president with the advice and consent of the remaining trustees.
+Whenever a vacancy occurs in the office of alderperson or trustee in any village or city with less than 28 months remaining in the term or less than 130 days before the general municipal election then the vacancy may be filled by appointment by the president or mayor with the advice and consent of the remaining alderpersons or trustees.
 An appointment to fill a vacancy shall be made within 60 days after the vacancy occurs.
-(65 ILCS 5/5-2-12(g))
+(65 ILCS 5/3.1-10-50(e), 5/3.1-10-50(f)(2), 5/5-2-12)